Easy $5 Dollar Tree Resurrection Garden

 resurrection garden

-The kids and I really love it!
+The kids and I really love our Dollar Tree Resurrection Garden!
 We can’t wait to see what it looks like when the flowers start to grow!
 The kids are so excited to water the garden every day and to see what the flowers will look like too!

 family worship opt in